 Tea drinking is a good way to take a break from the hectic non-stop world.
 Chemical compounds within tea help to trigger the release of happy chemicals such as serotonin and dopamine.
 Simply taking a few minutes out of each day to sit in a quiet place and sip a cup of tea can reduce stress levels.
 Drinking tea may help to calm nerves and induce better sleep.

-Our Chamomile and Lemongrass tea blends hints of lemon, honey, and floral notes into a sweet and relaxing beverage.
+Our Chamomile infusion offers floral notes that will waft you off to sleep.
 Chamomile was used by the Ancient Egyptians to connect with spirituality and is used in modern medicine to improve symptoms of insomnia.
-Drink it before bed or during moments of heightened stress to enjoy its relaxative properties.
+Drink it before bed or during moments of heightened stress to enjoy its relaxing properties.

 7. Boosts Immune Health

 Tea's immune health benefits are legendary.
 Most people reach for a piping hot cup of tea when they feel under the weather.
 Tea can help boost the immune system thanks to its antifungal and antibacterial properties.
 It also enables white blood cells to target invaders more quickly.
 Drinking a high volume of tea helps you stay hydrated and flush out harmful bacteria.

 Tea is also soothing for sore throats and the aromatic fragrances can help to relieve chest congestion.
 Breathing in the steam from a hot cup of tea helps to clear the sinuses.
 Tea also helps to open up airways thanks to aroma and hot steam.